Cryptocurrencies at Vanguard

 Trading Options on Blockchain Stocks and ETFs

-Another possibility for investors looking to take part in the cryptocurrency markets is options.
-Options are offer many advantages over ETFs and stocks but also come with substantial risk.
+Another way to participate in the cryptocurrency markets is through options trading.
+Options offer advantages over ETFs and stocks but come with higher risks.

-At Vanguard, investors will have access to basic options trading functionality for all securities, funds, and ETFs that offer options.
-Many do not.
-It is also useful to know that Vanguard does not offer multi-leg options strategies.
+Vanguard offers basic options trading for securities, funds, and ETFs that support options.
+However, many do not.
+Additionally, Vanguard does not support multi-leg options strategies.

 Chad Morris is a financial writer with more than 20 years experience